angarsky/diveintopython/learn/date/datetime.md

 By applying the `strftime()` method with the appropriate format code, you can obtain the current time in a clock time format.

-## Datetime to String Conversion in Python
+## A Way to Convert Datetime to String in Python

 To convert a Python `datetime` object to a string, you can use the `strftime()` method.
 The `strftime()` method takes a format string as an argument and returns a string representation of the datetime object according to the specified format.